 Many thanks to Julia for her help in researching this biography.

-Charles Lloyd Anstey Junior, a member of the Stoke Gifford Ansteys, was born in 1890 in Yate, South Gloucestershire, to parents Charles Lloyd Anstey and Kate Lockstone of Wapley; he was brother to fellow Anstey Hero Ernest Charles Anstey.
+Charles Lloyd Anstey Junior, a member of the Llandenny Anstey sub-branch of the Stoke Gifford Ansteys, was born in 1890 in Yate, South Gloucestershire, to parents Charles Lloyd Anstey and Kate Lockstone of Wapley; he was brother to fellow Anstey Hero Ernest Charles Anstey.

 In the 1911 Census Charles was working on the family farm (Cliffe Farm) in Wapley, Gloucestershire then a year later, at the age of 22, he decided to emigrate to New Zealand, where by 1916 he was a farm labourer living in Manaia, near Normanby.

 On 14 January 1916, as World War One was raging, Charles volunteered for active service in the New Zealand Army at Tauherenikau, Wellington.
 He gave his next of kin as Arthur George Anstey and Oliver Anstey (brothers) of Grove Farm, Wapley, Gloucestershire and New Lodge Farm, Yate, Gloucestershire, as well as his sister Mrs Florence Whitcombe of Southwood Farm, Charfield, Gloucestershire.

 On 18 January 1916, Charles commenced training, and then on 4 April 1916 he was posted to the ‘New Zealand Cyclists Corps’ (part of the 12th Reinforcements of the New Zealand Expeditionary Force) as a Trooper (Regimental Number: 10754).
 He embarked from Wellington on 6 May 1916; disembarking at Suez, Egypt on 22 June 1916.
 Charles then embarked for Alexandria, Egypt and thence Marseilles, France on 3 July 1916 on the ship ‘Toronto‘.